 Try it at home

 This plant looks wonderful in woodland gardens growing beneath native conifers or other trees, in the company of ferns like deer fern (Blechnum spicant) or western sword fern (Polystichum munitum).
 It does best with light, moist soil that’s rich in organic matter.
-Adding a top layer of leaf compost or other organic matter (such as fallen leaves that break down by fungus and microscopic creatures) will help maintain moisture around its roots, improve soil structure, and add some nutrients to the soil.
+Adding a top layer of leaf compost or other organic matter (but not wood chips or bark mulch) and allowing fallen leaves to remain on soil will help maintain moisture around its roots, improve soil structure, and add some nutrients to the soil.

 Keep in mind, though, that this is not a shy plant.
-It likes to prance around the yard, so may not be best for very small sites, especially if there are delicate perennials that awaken late and could be shaded out by the early arriving bleeding heart.
-That said, it’s not terribly difficult to remove should you decide you’ve lost affection for it later on (but don’t put it in your home compost bin or it will spread everywhere!).
+It likes to prance around the yard so is not best for very small sites, especially if there are delicate perennials that awaken late and could be shaded out by the early arriving bleeding heart.
+That said, it’s not terribly difficult to remove should you decide you’ve lost affection for it later on (but don’t put it in your home compost bins or it will spread everywhere!).

 Grab a partner

 Western bleeding heart thrives with native conifers, and in the Pacific Northwest they might be western red cedar (Thuja plicata), western hemlock (Tsuga heterophylla), Douglas-fir (Pseudotsuga menziesii), grand fir (Abies grandis), noble fir (Abies procera), Sitka spruce (Picea sitchensis), and coastal redwood (Sequoia sempervirens).
 Deciduous trees like red alder (Alnus rubra) and vine maple (Acer circinatum) also like to have it around.
 Understory species often found growing with it include red huckleberry (Vaccinum parviflorum), evergreen huckleberry (V. ovatum), red twig dogwood (Cornus sericea), salal (Gaultheria shallon), Indian plum (Oemleria cerasiformis), false Solomon’s seal (Smilacina racemosa), Hooker’s fairy bells (Disporum hookeri), western meadow rue (Thalictrum occidentale), Scouler’s corydalis (Corydalis scouleri), stream violet (Viola glabella), ferns—such as western sword fern (Polystichum munitum), ladyfern (Athyrium filix-femina)—and mosses.